Stripstone/jubly-reader/docs/09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md

 - restore truth attached to content identity instead of owned-book identity
 - delete lifecycle split between local UI and remote durable truth
 - playback controls claiming success when runtime state did not change
+- multiple writers fighting over one visible subtitle, status line, or similar surface
+- applying a pending/hidden safe state only after an awaited network roundtrip
+- delaying a modal shell itself when only the actions inside it need verification
+- leaving gated actions clickable before required verification completes
+- retry chains or visibility gates that can hang the whole page if a promise never resolves

 ### Scaffold anti-patterns
 - patching from an older scaffold while current docs declare a new one